Claire Coelho: Newcastle Jets, 2014–2023

-In September 2015, she re-signed with the team for the 2015–16 W-League season, though did not play.
+In September 2015, she re-signed with the team for the 2015–16 W-League season, though she did not play.

 During the 2016–17 W-League season, Coehlo made one appearance for the Jets before transferring to Sydney FC.
 In November 2016, after coming on for Kelsey Wys due to injury, Coehlo was named player of the match for her shutout in the 1–0 win over Perth Glory.

+In March 2023, Coelho announced her retirement.

 Sydney FC, 2017

 In February 2017, Coelho joined Sydney FC as an injury replacement for Sham Khamis.
 After advancing to the play-offs, the team was defeated 5–1 during the semi-finals.